briandowns/Dictu/docs/docs/modules.md

 ---
 ## Modules

-Modularity is important in any project, and a project in Dictu is obviously no exception to this rule.
-Dictu solves this problem by breaking files up into "modules".
+Modularity is important in any project, and a project in Camus is obviously no exception to this rule.
+Camus solves this problem by breaking files up into "modules".
 Every file is it's own module, and each module has it's own namespace, this means a variable defined in `file.du` will not overwrite a variable in `file1.du` if imported.